-- 1. Water skiing and similar activities shall be permitted only during the day and in good visibility.
-The competent authorities may mark the sections in which such activities are permitted or prohibited. - 2.
-The boatmaster of the towing vessel shall be accompanied by a person, minimum age of 18, responsible for supervising the towing arrangement, the skier/or persons on other towed water sport equipment the tow-and competent for that purpose. - 3.
-Except when navigating in a fairway reserved for their exclusive use, towing vessels and water skiers shall keep at a sufficient distance from all other vessels, from the bank and from bathers. - 4.
-The tow rope shall not be trailed upheld.
+1. Water skiing and similar activities shall be permitted only during the day and in good visibility.
+The competent authorities may mark the sections in which such activities are permitted or prohibited.

+2. The boatmaster of the towing vessel shall be accompanied by a person, minimum age of 18, responsible for the tow and for supervision of the tow and competent for those purposes.

+3. Except when navigating in a fairway reserved for their exclusive use, towing vessels and water skiers shall keep at a sufficient distance from all other vessels, from the bank and from bathers.

+4. The tow rope shall not be trailed upheld.

-Article 6.36 - Conduct of, and in respect of, vessels engaged in fishing
+Article 6.36 - Conduct of, and in respect of, fishing vessels

-- 1. Trawling with several vessels abreast is not permitted. - 2.
-Setting of fishing equipment in or near a fairway and on berthing areas is not permitted. - 3.
-All vessels are prohibited from passing at a short distance behind a vessel engaged in fishing showing the marking prescribed in article 3.35.
+1. Trawling with several vessels abreast is not permitted.

+2. Setting of fishing equipment in or near a fairway and on berthing areas is not permitted.

+3. All vessels are prohibited from passing at a short distance behind a vessel engaged in fishing showing the marking prescribed in article 3.35.